St. George Truck Accident Lawyers

 Were you hurt in a truck accident in St. George?
 Did another party’s careless or negligent behavior cause you to suffer painful injuries, miss time at work, and amass overwhelming medical bills?
 If so, you have a right to pursue justice and financial recovery for your losses.
 The St. George truck accident attorneys at Swenson & Shelley can help.

-Our respected personal injury attorneys have in-depth knowledge of federal and state trucking industry laws and regulations.
+Our respected St. George personal injury attorneys have in-depth knowledge of federal and state trucking industry laws and regulations.
 Our firm has built a strong track record of successfully taking on big trucking companies and insurers.
 We have the experience and the resources necessary to fight for maximum compensation for our clients.
 Our team is committed to the relentless pursuit of justice for truck accident victims™.

 Learn more about your legal options in a free consultation with a seasoned truck accident lawyer in St. George.
 You do not pay us anything upfront or out-of-pocket for our services.
 Instead, we are only paid when we secure compensation for you.